So, how do you get their attention? By educating, empowering, and entertaining them through demand generation.

 - Lead generation focuses on driving demand with an individual buyer.
 This includes anyone who fits your ideal customer profile (ICP).

 - ABM focuses on driving demand to a targeted account.
-This being a specific client or type of client and everyone on the buying committee.
+This is a specific client or type of client, and everyone on the buying committee.

 With account-based marketing, you use a spear to catch the best fish.
 It’s a land-and-expand approach to lead nurturing: secure one account and use their advocacy to grow.
 This requires complete alignment from marketing and sales teams to engage and build relationships at every stage of the buyer’s journey.

 For example, the customer experience platform Personify uses guides, webinars, and ebooks to educate, empower, and entertain its target audience.

 This is a good lead generation strategy.
 By asking for an email address to join a webinar after a prospect has consumed non-gated content, for example, the marketing team can secure leads.

 This strategy, however, doesn’t guarantee Personify will land high-quality leads from a specific type of client.
 To do this, the company ran an ABM program alongside its lead gen efforts.